Ruslan Kogan: Open source

 Kogan has been a strong believer in open-source solutions for many years, telling Computerworld: "We are huge believers in cloud computing and open-source software.
 The reasons are simple: open-source software is usually faster, better and has more features."
 Kogan believes that open-source tablets like Android present a significant challenge to the Apple iPad's dominance of the tablet market, and was the first to launch an open-source tablet in the UK for under £100.
 In Australia, he launched a laptop running the open-source version of Google's ChromeOS before multinationals like Samsung and Acer could launch their own products.

 Criticism

 Kogan is known for using social media to take a swipe at his competitors and has been accused of making 'outlandish statements' through his company's blog about giant retailers like JB Hi-Fi.
-At Kickstart Forum 2008, in Gold Coast Australia, Kogan was called a 'loudmouthed punk', when he said the future of retail was heading online.
+At Kickstart Forum 2008, on the Gold Coast, Kogan was called a 'loudmouthed punk', when he said the future of retail was heading online.
 On International Transgender Day of Visibility in 2018, Kogan was asked to apologise after a transphobic tweet referencing the 2018 Australian ball-tampering scandal and Caitlyn Jenner.

 Personal life

-Kogan and his wife, Anastasia, reside in Melbourne, Victoria, Australia.
+Kogan and his wife, Anastasia, reside in Melbourne.